Ultimate Fruitland Real Estate Investing Guide for 2026

 Housing

-Reviewing the rental residential market, Fruitland has a median gross rent of .
-The statewide median is , and the median gross rent in the United States is .
+As for the rental business, Fruitland shows a median gross rent of .
+The median gross rent level across the state is , while the United States' median gross rent is .

 Housing Quick Stats